Friday, February 24, 2017

 Feelin' Groovy with Rhymin' Simon

 "Simon and Garfunkel is poetry!" protests the teenage daughter (Zooey Deschanel) in the movie Almost Famous, as she flips over the Bookends album to the lyrics.
-Her mother/censor (Frances MacDormand) counters, "Honey, they're on pot."
+Her mother/censor (Frances MacDormand) counters, "Honey, they're on pot," flipping to their pictures and pointing at their eyes.

 As a teenager, I played that album over and over, and lapped up the lyrics like manna in the suburban cultural desert I lived in, scribbling, "Yes, Yes!
 I know exactly what he means!" in the margin.